Here at Well Kept Wallet, we’re firm believers in having life insurance. Having a life insurance policy is critical to any solid financial plan.

-If you have young children and want to include extra money to cover college, wedding or other expenses, you may want to consider increasing your policy benefit amounts to pay something toward those costs for each of your children as well.
+What if you have young children and want to include extra money to cover college, wedding or other expenses?
+If so, you may want to consider increasing your policy benefit amounts.

 The 20x your annual expenses rule is just a suggestion, however.
-You may decide you need more or less coverage based on a number of other factors.
+You may decide you need more or less coverage based on other factors.
 Some of those factors may include:

 - How much money you have in savings.
-If you’ve got a substantial amount of cash in your emergency fund and other non-retirement investments, you may be able to get by with less life insurance coverage.
+Do you have a substantial amount of cash in your emergency fund and other non-retirement investments?
+If so, you may be able to get by with less life insurance coverage.

 - How much debt you’re carrying.
-If you have debt payments such as a mortgage payment, student loan payment, car payment or other consumer debt, you’ll want to make sure you have enough in life insurance benefits to ensure those payments can be sustained.
+Do you have debt payments such as a mortgage payment, car payment or other consumer debt?
+You’ll want to make sure you have enough in life insurance benefits to cover those payments.
 If you have little or no debt, you may not need as much coverage.

-Premium costs associated with a life insurance policy are important because you’ll want to know:
+Premium costs on a life insurance policy are important because you’ll want to know:

 - Whether the cost of the premiums fit into your current budget

 - How competitive each company’s rate is compared to another